 Why should I participate?

 The United Church of Canada supports diversity in its leadership.
 The church is working on equity and anti-oppression policies and practices.This work is made easier with data on the current demographic diversity of the church’s leadership.
 Your participation in this survey helps to tell the story of the many identities providing leadership in the church.

 Do I need to answer all the questions?

 No, you do not.
 Every question is voluntary.
 Individuals may choose which of their identities they would like counted, and whether or not they would like to share more information about that identity.
 Individuals are not required to provide this demographic information to the General Council Office and there will be no adverse consequences to them if they choose not to provide the information.
-You will be able to continue to access the information you submit, add to it, change it, or update it through ChurchHub.ca, starting in 2022.
+You can continue to access the information submitted, add to it, change it, or update it through ChurchHub.ca.

 I do not hold any marginalized identities.
 I’m not a minority.
 Should I still complete this survey?

 Yes!
 This survey helps us know who our leaders are, and that includes you!
 You and all of your identities are an important part of the leadership of the church.
 Your leadership counts!

 How do I participate in Leadership Counts?

 If you are ministry personnel or serve on a national committee, you will have been sent an email with your unique survey link.
 These are sent quarterly to any new ministry personnel or new committee members.
 If you think you should have received an invitation to participate, but cannot locate it, please contact us at

 |Leadership Counts FAQs||791.89 KB|